Beatty, Robert Serafina and the Black Cloak

 Carlson, Caroline Magic Marks the Spot

 Hilary Westfield has always dreamed of being a pirate.
 There's only one problem: the Very Nearly Honorable League of Pirates refuses to let any girl join their ranks.
-But Hilary is not the kind of girl to take no for an answer.
-To escape a life at her stuffy finishing school, Hilary sets out in search of her own seaworthy adventure.
+But Hilary, not the kind of girl to take no for answer, sets out in search of her own seaworthy adventure.

 de los Santos, Marissa Saving Lucas Biggs